pkellner/pluralsight-course-using-react-hooks/README.md

 `npm run dev`

 And that will launch the web server on port 3000 where you can browser to it at the url: `http://localhost:3000`

-Starting in module 5, you'll need to launch the `json-server` to simulate a REST server.
-To do that, you enter the command at a terminal or DOS prompt:

-`npm run json-server`

 ## Background